-- Are program participants given time-release to attend program sessions? - Are applicants for principal positions required, or expected, to complete the aspiring principal program? - Do school and system level talent identification processes help identify potential program participants with the desired attributes, motivation, qualifications and experience? - Can ideal program participants financially afford the program?
+- Are program participants given time-release to attend program sessions? - Are applicants for principal positions required or expected to complete the aspiring principal program? - Do school and system level talent identification processes help identify potential program participants with the desired attributes, motivation, qualifications and experience? - Can ideal program participants financially afford the program?
 Is the program funded by schools or the education system?

-How is the program designed and structured to ensure the program achieves its objectives?
+Q: How is the program designed and structured to ensure it achieves its objectives?
 Is the program design systematic, evidence-based, coherent and standards-based?

-These questions bring together the above steps and ask providers to identify how the program will bring about change.
-The questions bring together analysis of how the program will prepare leaders to meet the Standard, the specific goals of the program, together with the needs of the education system.
+These questions ask providers to identify how the program will bring about change.
+Different providers have their own theories about how their programs will help achieve objectives and address the needs of aspiring principals, schools and the education system.
+This may be implicit or explicit.
+The questions bring together analysis of how the program will prepare leaders to meet the Standard, the specific goals of the program and the needs of the education system.

-At this stage, program providers should assess whether program activities are aligned to the articulated program goals identified in the question above.
-Reviewing whether program goals and activities are internally coherent is important but not just for program clarity.
-It is also important so that the right monitoring and evaluation processes can be put into place at the outset to capture anticipated program impact.
+At this stage, program providers should assess whether program activities are aligned to the articulated program goals identified in the previous focus area.
 Program providers should also assess their capacity to deliver this program effectively.